Code of Conduct for Registered Building Inspectors (Wales) 2024 version 2

 Complaints handling

-2.16 Self-employed contractors must publish a complaint handling procedure and ensure that it is accessible.
+2.16 Self-employed contractors must have a complaint handling procedure and ensure that it is accessible.

-2.17 Self-employed contractors, you must ensure that you implement effective processes and procedures to manage and resolve complaints in a timely manner.
+2.17 Self-employed contractors must implement effective processes and procedures to manage and resolve complaints in a timely manner.

-2.18 Self-employed contractors, you must implement measures to monitor the effectiveness of your complaints handling procedure.
+2.18 Self-employed contractors must implement measures to monitor the effectiveness of their complaints handling procedure.

 Culture